It does not matter whether you are a DIYer or a professional, the chances are you might need a screwdriver at some point.

 5. For handling woodworking projects

-The flathead screwdriver has the cam-out problem; thus, it is best to opt for Torx and Robertson screwdrivers for woodworking.
+The flathead screwdriver has a cam-out problem; thus, it is best to opt for Torx and Robertson screwdrivers for woodworking.

 These two types of screwdrivers are designed to resist the cam-out activity, therefore you should enjoy using them more often.